googlemaps/google-maps-services-python/README.md

 Maps API for Work customers can use their [client ID and secret][clientid] to authenticate.
 Free customers can use their [API key][apikey], too.

-### Native data types

-Native objects for each of the API responses.

 ## Building the Project